frankstack/CQF/README.md

 3) A _.pdf_ report file with the detailed explanations of the exam solutions.
 4) A _.zip_ file with extra documents (_.py_ files, data, etc.)

 **IMPORTANT**.
 Please, to display the full version of each _.ipynb_ file (such as graphs and plots), copy its github link and paste it on https://nbviewer.org/.
+Moreover, to see the _.pdf_ files, it is advisable to use Chrome or Microsoft Edge.